kenaryn/memoranda/java_memorandum.md

 - Package: a named group of related types (*i.e.* class, record, enum, interface).
 - Programming: forming good abstractions and putting things together to minimize complexity.
 - Reference: variable, field (of a class), or component (or a record)
+- Regular expression: characters' sequence that defines a search pattern.
 - Static typing: relates to type verification and not type specification.
 - tuple: an immutable data structure of a finite ordered sequence of item.
 - `var`: context sensitive term.
 Neither a type nor an universal keyword.